Aesthetics of 20th-Century Music

 Julius Eastman (contains potentially troubling language)

-Read: Lewis, "Foreword".
+Read: Lewis, Download "Foreword".
 Gay Guerrilla: Julius Eastman and His Music, edited by René Levine Packer and Mary Jane Leach (pp. vi-xiv only)

-Class session (video)
+Class session (video) Links to an external site.

 11/23 Timbre and Texture

-Read: Taruskin, OHWM (Vol. V, Ch 4): Permission || Renaissance or Co-optation?
+Read: Taruskin, OHWM (Vol. V, Ch 4): Permission Links to an external site. || Renaissance or Co-optation?
+Links to an external site.

-Repertoire: Iannis Xenakis, Metastaseis || Krzysztof Penderecki, Threnody for the Victims of Hiroshima
+Repertoire: Iannis Xenakis, Metastaseis Links to an external site. || Krzysztof Penderecki, Threnody for the Victims of Hiroshima Links to an external site.

-Ruth Crawford, String Quartet, mvmt.
+Ruth Crawford, Download String Quartet, mvmt.
 III

-2001: A Space Odyssey, monolith (Ligeti's Requiem, micropolyphony)
+2001: A Space Odyssey, monolith (Ligeti's Requiem, micropolyphony) Links to an external site.2001: A Space Odyssey, black monolith

-Powerpoint: Xenakis.pptx
+Powerpoint: Download Xenakis.pptx

 HW: Minimalism, race, and cultural appropriation (extra credit assignment)

-Class session (video)
+Class session (video) Links to an external site.

 11/25 Process + Texture: Nancarrow